wavebyrd/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/freshness.md

 The Expectation fails because the sample data represents readings from a past point in time, the sample data is not being continually refreshed in Postgres.
 However, were new sensor readings to be arriving in the database, the custom Expectation could be used to check that new readings had arrived within the desired time frame.

-**GX solution**: GX Core enables using custom, Python-based logic to define and validate data freshness.
-Custom Expectation classes in GX Core can be used to complement and extend GX Cloud workflows.
+**GX solution**: Use custom, Python-based logic to define and validate data freshness.
+Though this example showcased use of a custom Expectation class in GX Core, this feature is also available in GX Cloud.

 ## Identifying and setting freshness thresholds